 Earning a master's degree could unlock a range of benefits, from career advancement to a boost in pay.
 Learn more about this postgraduate degree.

-A master’s degree is a graduate degree that allows students to build advanced knowledge of a specialized body of theoretical and applied knowledge, forge a deeper understanding of their area of study, and develop a range of skills applicable to their trade.
+A master’s degree is a graduate degree that allows you to build advanced knowledge of a specialized body of theoretical and applied knowledge, forge a deeper understanding of your area of study, and develop a range of skills applicable to your trade.
 With a master’s degree, you can typically have more opportunities to advance your career as a valuable, knowledgeable employee or pursue further postgraduate education, such as a doctoral degree.

 While different universities and programs have varied requirements for earning a master’s degree, the general guidelines tend to be similar.